marionettejs/backbone.marionette/readme.md

 ## Source Code And Downloads

-You can download the raw source code from the `src` folder above, or grab one of the many builds from the `lib` folder.
+You can download the raw source code from the "src" folder above, or grab one of the many builds from the "lib" folder.

 To get the latest stable release, use these links which point to the 'master' branch's
 builds: